- Employee Lending Library

 Clackamas County provides a number of training resources to help you keep learning, growing, and developing skills.
 Classes are available in a number of areas to include resiliency, communication skills, leadership for an effective workplace, CPR/AED/First Aid, and much more.
 Find available classes through the Clackamas County training intranet webpage.
 Use the employee self service link below to register for a training class.

 We have a great resource for health and wellness within our own organization at Community Health, including education, communicable disease monitoring, restaurant inspection scores, and other information.
-Check out their external website at the link below.
+Check out their Public Health website.
 They also have a great internal website that can only be accessed through your county computer.

 On your next visit to the PSB, DSB, or Brooks Building lunchrooms, check out the brochures, flyers and magazines on display.
 Wellness has provided a number of educational brochures from Reading Food Labels and Nutrition to finding ways to work with stress and tobacco addiction.